Real help. Real fast.

 Looking to upgrade with backsplash & kitchen tile?
 These tiles protect from moisture and cooking residue while elevating your design.
 Whether you’re going for rustic charm or a clean modern look, you’ll find it here.
 Explore the collection below.

 A: Yes.
 Most backsplash & kitchen tile products are heat-resistant and safe for areas behind stovetops.
-Always check the product specs to ensure it’s rated for high temperatures, especially with gas burners or oven ranges.
+Always check the product specs to ensure it's rated for high temperatures, especially with gas burners or oven ranges.
+These tiles are designed to endure frequent cooking without warping or discoloration.
+Choose a style rated for heat exposure and you can install with confidence near ranges, ovens, and grills.

 A: Glossy ceramic and porcelain tiles are easiest to wipe clean.
-They resist stains and don’t absorb moisture.
+They resist stains and don't absorb moisture.
 Avoid highly textured or porous tiles if ease of cleaning is your top priority.
+Their smooth finish suits busy households and allows a quick wipe-down after cooking sessions.
+Opting for this style also lowers maintenance costs, letting you enjoy a pristine space without extra effort.

 A: Peel-and-stick backsplash tiles can be a great short-term or rental-friendly option.
-While they don’t last as long as mortared tile, they’re easy to install, reposition, and remove without damaging the wall surface.
+While they don't last as long as mortared tile, they're easy to install, reposition, and remove without damaging the wall surface.
+They're made with resilient adhesives that stay put through daily splashes and heat fluctuations, so you can feel confident in their staying power.
+When you're ready for a fresh look, simply peel them off without expensive tools or contractor visits.

 A: Choose grout based on your desired visual effect and how much staining you can tolerate.
 Dark grout hides stains better, while light grout looks clean but may require more maintenance in busy cooking areas.
+Consider a sealant to lock out moisture and make cleanup simple, especially if you cook often.
+Our designers can help you match grout colors with your tile and choose durable options that keep your space looking polished.